Getting started

 However, this can be a bit confusing because — in R — variables can actually contain whole datasets. fuel, for example, is the name of a variable which contains an example dataset, provided by the psydata package.

-• Show library(psydata) and then the fuel dataset
+In the video we show library(psydata) and then the fuel dataset.

 But these words are used flexibly and interchangeably, so we’ll just have to get used to it.
 It’s normally clear which type of variable we mean from the context.